 I started out as a biochemist at a time in India when boys did science, girls did arts and Gujartis did commerce, these were watertight compartments.
 I bought a second hand camera with my life savings of Rs 1800/- it was a second hand Minolta SRT101.
 I had no idea at the time that the camera would have an ambition for me.
 I was merely a hapless follower of its dictates.
 It led me to countries all over the world and even earned me a living.

-Since I like grand titles I call myself India’s only anti-fashion, fashion photographer a bit of a Dadaist.
-Truth is that I had no access to fashion models of fashion for that matter, but loved the world of beautiful women and fashion, so decided that I should explore alternative routes, regular women who’d volunteer would become my muses, their trust and ability to not have preconceived ideas would lead to collaborations that eventually like coffee grounds began to reveal patterns and self form into narratives that collected themselves into books.
+Since I like grand titles I call myself India’s only anti-fashion, fashion photographer, a bit of a Dadaist.
+Truth is that I had no access to fashion models or fashion for that matter, but loved the world of beautiful women and fashion, so decided that I should explore alternative routes, regular women who’d volunteer would become my muses, their trust and ability to not have preconceived ideas would lead to collaborations that eventually like coffee grounds began to reveal patterns and self form into narratives that collected themselves into books.

 Photobooks have obsessed me for ages, every spare rupee would be spent towards buying monographs.
 Now I have a few monographs myself.
 Nothing is more satisfying and existential justification than to see a shelf full of ones own work alongside those whose work I have admired.

 All the projects I work on these days are for my own delectation, and decided pretty much by accident rather than by premeditation.
 Though there are some big projects in the pipe line that need careful research, and schedule.